-As your child scribbles with crayons, makes collages with buttons and feathers, and builds with all kinds of blocks, she develops ideas about the world and communicates her thoughts and feelings.
+As a child scribbles with crayons, makes collages with buttons and feathers, and builds with all kinds of blocks, she develops ideas about the world and communicates her thoughts and feelings.
 As she grows, she thinks creatively and expresses her ideas and feelings visually.

 Here's a look at how children develop creative-thinking skills.